GitLeeRepo/GitInfo/GitCommandNotes.md

 # Git log

-Note: optiionally, for a specfic log entry add enough of the left part of the commit checksum to the command to uniquely identify it (it doesn't take many characters)
+Note: optionally, for a specific log entry add enough of the left part of the commit checksum to the command to uniquely identify it (it doesn't take many characters)

 * **git log \<optional checksum\>** - displays a history of the commits, including the message, the user name and email, the date and time, and the SHA-1 checksum.
 Note that most recent commit is displayed first.
 * **git log -\<\#\>** - displays only the specified number of commits, for example **git log -2** shows only the last two commits.
 * **git log -p \<optional checksum\>** - displays the commit history along with the differences between the commits
-* **git log --stat** - displays various statistcs associated with the commits (the number of files changed, the number of insertions, the number of deletions, etc).
+* **git log --stat** - displays various statistics associated with the commits (the number of files changed, the number of insertions, the number of deletions, etc).
 * **git log --pretty=oneline --abbrev-commit** - displays one line per commit, with the commit id and commit message.
 Also, display a much shorter (abbreviated) commit checksum, which is helpful since you will likely only need a small portion of this to identify a particular commit.
 * **git log --grep="syscalls"** - display the entry/entries associated with the grep regex pattern (syscalls in this case)